 Another option is to move slowly and get seasonal or temporary jobs in the places you want to travel to in your van.
 Think seasonal retail work, guiding jobs, or working at restaurants, bars, or ski shops that are looking to increase their workforce during certain times of the year.
 Travel nursing can also be a great way to see new places while making a good income.

 If you’re a yoga teacher or fitness instructor, you could coordinate ahead of time and pick up classes at yoga studios and gyms as you pass through towns or check out sites like YogaTrade that offer work-trade opportunities.

 If you’re passionate about growing food, look into WWOOFing (which stands for Worldwide Opportunities on Organic Farms) where you’ll get food and accommodations – or a place to park your van – in exchange for a few hours of work each day.
 Work Away is another site where hosts offer free food and accommodation to workers in exchange for work.

 These are just a few examples of the types of non-digital work you can do on the road, but the options are endless!

 I hope this post gives you a better understanding of how van lifers make money and the confidence that you, too, can earn an income on the road.
 Whatever your skills, education, or circumstances, there are van life work opportunities for you!

 How are you planning to make money on the road?
-Share your questions, tips, and experiences down in the comments, and make sure to sign up for course updates here.
+Share your questions, tips, and experiences down in the comments, and make sure to sign up for van life updates, resources, and giveaways here.